BrandenPavon/SMABacktest/README.md

 ## Roadmap

 - [X] Make it web based
-- [ ] Update to include visualization
+- [X] Update to include visualization
+- [ ] Include commission and slippage rate
+- [ ] Make it pretty